Interfaces Research Symposium for Interdisciplinary Research in Multi-Scale Biology

 Carlos Lopez, Ph.D. is a Sr. Manager of Engineering focused on new product introduction into manufacturing for Global Operations at Illumina, Inc. He received his doctorate in Biomedical Engineering from Boston University in 2007 and a B.S. degree in Bioengineering: Biotechnology from UC San Diego.
 Dr. Lopez manages a team of engineers and scientists that work on measurement process development, characterization, and implementation in a high-volume production environment, for complex consumable devices used in DNA sequencing technology platforms.

-Meagan Rubel, Ph.D., MPH is an associate director in R&D Data Science at Johnson and Johnson Innovative Medicine.
+Meagan Rubel, Ph.D., MPH is an Associate Director in R&D Data Science at Johnson and Johnson Innovative Medicine.
 She received her doctorate and masters in public health from the University of Pennsylvania, where she characterized enteric pathogens and gut microbial composition within sub-Saharan Africans with traditional lifestyles (hunting and gathering, small-scale agriculture, pastoralism).
 Her postdoctoral work at UC San Diego helped develop convolutional neural network-based (CNN) localization of COVID-19 associated pneumonia and prediction of patient outcomes using radiologist-supervised transfer learning.
 At JJIM, Dr. Rubel has used real-world data analytics and AI/ML methods to model long-term flu and COVID-19 dynamics, and develops computational models to improve clinical trial feasibility and execution.